Mizuki Hiruta: Title reign

 Hiruta made her maiden WBO championship defense against Casey Morton on 13 June 2023, at the Korakuen Hall in Tokyo, Japan.
 She won the fight by a first-round knockout, only 63 seconds into the bout, after thrice knocking her opponent down.

 On 12 January 2024 at Korakuen Hall, Hiruta won her second defense by technical knockout against Ji Hyun Park.

 Hiruta made her third WBO championship defense against Maribel Ramírez at Commerce Casino in Commerce, California, USA, on 17 January 2025.
 She won the fight by an eighth-round unanimous TD, after Ramírez had been cut from an accidental head clash.

 Again at Commerce Casino, she defeated Carla Merino by unanimous decision to retain her title for a fourth time on 17 May 2025.

 Hiruta defended her title against Naomy Cárdenas at Chumash Casino in Santa Ynez, California, USA on 15 August 2025.
 She won by unanimous decision with the judges' scoring the fight 100–90,100–90 and 98–92.

+On 22 November 2025, Hiruta defeated Gloria Gallardo by unanimous decision at Thunder Studios, Long Beach, California, to retain her title for the sixth time.

+She made a seventh successful defense with a unanimous decision win over Mai Soliman at the Pyramids of Giza in Egypt on 23 May 2026.